UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 Done!
 Now only the raw videos need to be cropped and the session before lunch is ready!

+## 2025-11-26

+Sessions before lunch are ready, except for videos that need cropping (maybe I use my PRAO student for that).

 ## Observation questions